Nonlinear $O(3)$ sigma model in discrete complex analysis: Introduction

+The construction of a discrete model on a lattice such that it ensures the topological stability of solutions is a challenging problem that has been the object of study for decades.
+Berg and L{\"u}scher \cite{BerLu81} defined a topological quantum number in the lattice $O(3)$ sigma model by using the Gauss--Bonnet formula.
+Speight and Ward \cite{SpeightWard94} presented a discrete sine-Gordon system with a Bogomol'nyi lower bound on the energy.
+Piette, Schroers, and Zakrzewski \cite{PietteSchrZakrz95}, and Ward \cite{Ward95} studied a two-dimensional stable topological skyrmions with the target space $S^2$.
+Leese \cite{Leese89} derived a discrete Bogomol'nyi equation for the nonlinear $O(3)$ sigma model in 2+1 dimensions where the energy density is radially symmetric.
+Ward \cite{Ward97} also studied a lattice abelian Higgs system.

-Meanwhile, the discrete complex analysis has a somewhat long history.
-There exist many concepts and theorems corresponding to those in ordinary complex analysis, such as the discrete holomorphic function, harmonic function, and Cauchy's integral theorem.
-Wilson \cite{Wilson} used a triangular cellular decomposition of the Riemann surface and Mercat \cite{Mer01,Mer07} used arbitrary two-dimensional metric graphs and their dual graphs.
-They both obtained, for example, discrete period matrices, which in the continuum limit tend to the usual period matrix.
-Bobenko \cite{BobeSur08} developed a discrete differential geometry and applied it to the discrete integrable equations.
-Bobenko and G{\"u}nther \cite{BobeGunt17} presented a comprehensive theory of discrete Riemann surfaces in which medial graphs play some role.
-The introduction provides a more detailed description of the history.
+On the other hand, discrete complex analysis has a somewhat long history.
+There exist many concepts and theorems corresponding to those in ordinary complex analysis, such as discrete holomorphic functions, harmonic functions, and the Cauchy integral theorem.
+Mercat \cite{Mer01,Mer07} used arbitrary two-dimensional metric graphs and their duals, and Wilson \cite{Wilson} used a triangular cellular decomposition of the Riemann surface.
+Each obtained discrete period matrices, which tend to the usual period matrices in a continuous limit.
+For the convergence proof of discrete period matrices, see \cite{BobeSkop}.
+Bobenko and Suris \cite{BobeSur08} developed a discrete differential geometry and applied it to the discrete integrable systems.
+Bobenko and G{\"u}nther \cite{BobeGunt16, BobeGunt17} presented a theory of discrete Riemann surfaces in which the medial graph on a quad-graph played a central role.
+A more detailed description of this history is presented in the Introduction of \cite{BobeGunt16}.